dhanushshettigar/getting-started-with-raspberry-pi/I2C-BME280/ReadMe.md

   sudo raspi-config
 ```
 - Go to “Interface option” > “I2C”.
-- "Would you like the SPI interface to be enabled?"
+- "Would you like the I2C interface to be enabled?"
 Yes!
 - Exit raspi-config and accept to reboot the device.

 That’s it.
 You have I2C enabled.